AndreCI/DL_p2/README.md

 Should the user be able to produce a model without a criterion layers? yes backward>accumulate the gradient wrt the parameters... with rrespect to

+Why prediction uses 2 outputs neurons?
+As the problem is binary.

+Import only torch.FloatTensor: does that mean that we can't use torch.mm? or torch.from_numpy or torch.tanh?

+How well is the model suppose to perform?
+Are we supposed to add regularization and such?

+It is not specified wheter or not we can use softmax classifier, which should change the performance of the model tremendously

+Is the type of activation layer a kind of parameter to optimize?

+In what type of form must the rapport be?
+A documentation from the code, or rather an theoretical explanation of how it works?

 ## Short TODO

 - [ ] Your framework should provide the tools to:
     - [x] build network combining fully connected layers, tanh and relu
     - [x] run the forward and backward passes
     - [ ] optimize parameters for SGD and MSE
-- [ ] implement a test.py that import your framework and:
+- [x] implement a test.py that import your framework and:
     - [x] Generates a training and a test set of 1, 000 points sampled uniformly in \[0, 1\]², each with a label 0 if outside the disk of radius 1/√2π and 1 inside,
     - [x] builds a network with two input units, two output units, three hidden layers of 25 units
     - [x] trains it with MSE, logging the loss,
-    - [ ] computes and prints the final train and the test errors.
+    - [x] computes and prints the final train and the test errors.

 ## Detailed TODO
 - [ ] structure: